 The type and amount of services you need are based on your medical condition.
 For example, you may need a certain number of physical therapy visits for a broken leg and a different number of physical therapy visits for a stroke.
 The length of time you would need to have these services may also be different.
-If you have a question about your Presbyterian Centennial Care benefits, please call the Presbyterian Customer Service Center ($\mathbf{s}\mathbf{v}$).
+If you have a question about your Presbyterian Centennial Care benefits, please call the Presbyterian Customer Service Center ($\blacksquare \Psi$).

-Covered benefits are listed below.
-There is also a list of covered benefits under Appendix A and B. Non-covered benefits are listed under Appendix C.
+Covered benefits are listed under Appendix A and B. Non-covered benefits are listed under Appendix C.